Legal services provided by P.J. Richer Law Corp

 Articles

-Pre-printed Will Kits - Friends or Foe?
+Pre-Printed Will Kits – Friends Or Foe?

-Philippe Richer
+Author: Philippe Richer

-A will must be in writing and properly witnessed.
-The reason will kits cause problems is that they don't meet the Wills Act requirements unless they are properly witnessed.
-The Wills Act includes the following sections: A will is valid only when it is in writing.
-Subject to sections 5 and 6, a will is not valid unless,(a) At it's end it is signed by the testator or by some other person in the presence and by the direction of the testator;(b) The testator makes or acknowledges the signature in the presence of two or more witnesses present at the same time; and (c)Two or more of the witnesses attest and subscribe the will in the presence of the testator.
+A will is valid only when it is in writing.
+Subject to sections 5 and 6, a will is not valid unless,(a) At it’s end it is signed by the testator or by some other person in the presence and by the direction of the testator;(b) The testator makes or acknowledges the signature in the presence of two or more witnesses present at the same time; and (c)Two or more of the witnesses attest and subscribe the will in the presence of the testator.

 Holograph Wills